 Board of Directors & Founders

-Brian’s military service included assignments in Germany, Italy, and Fort Knox.
-He deployed as a Detachment Commander to Baghdad, Iraq for 15 months during the surge in support of Operation Iraqi Freedom.
-He deployed to Port-au-Prince, Haiti in support of Operation Unified Response with the XVIII Airborne Corps.
+Brian Kinsella grew up in New Jersey.
+The terrorist attacks of 9/11 were his call to military service, which included assignments in Germany, Italy, and Fort Knox.
+He deployed as a Captain and Detachment Commander to Baghdad, Iraq, for fifteen months during the surge in support of Operation Iraqi Freedom and subsequently was Aide-de-Camp to the commanding officer of the 3d Expeditionary Sustainment Command (XVIII Airborne Corps) in Operation Unified Response, Port-au-Prince, Haiti.

 After graduating from The Johns Hopkins University with a degree in Political Science, Nick served five years active duty service as an Officer in the United States Army.
 While in the Army, Nick served in several leadership positions in 1-503 Infantry, 173rd Airborne Brigade Combat Team located in Vicenza, Italy.
 During his military service, Nick was deployed to combat zones in Afghanistan for 27 months and was awarded myriad medals that included two bronze stars, army commendation medal (valor) in addition to being Airborne-Ranger qualified.

 Nick co-founded Stop Soldier Suicide when he and fellow Johns Hopkins graduate, Brian Kinsella, transitioned home in 2010.